assuncaocharles/ngx-indexed-db/README.md

 Adds new entry in the store and returns its key

+- @param DBOptions The name and version of the database
 - @param storeName The name of the store to add the item
 - @param value The entry to be added
 - @param key The optional key for the entry